 Please see Financial Policies for details on financial consequences of early withdrawal or dismissal.

-In order to seek transfer credit approval for a semester or summer study abroad program not approved by Newcomb-Tulane College, students must complete the Non-Tulane Study Abroad Program petition available in the Office of Study Abroad and consult with the Director of Study Abroad.
+In order to seek transfer credit approval for a semester or summer study abroad program not approved by Newcomb-Tulane College, students must complete the Non-Tulane Study Abroad Program application available on the Office of Study Abroad website and consult with a Study Abroad Advisor.
 Students participating in such programs will take a leave of absence from the university and will handle all study abroad matters directly with the foreign university or program provider.
 Please note that all credits earned abroad must appear on a transcript from an accredited degree-granting institution overseas or a program provider’s accredited School of Record.
 Petitions involving programs that are not accredited, such as stand-alone language institutes, will not be approved for transfer credit, nor will leave of absence requests be approved for CIEE-sponsored programs undertaken during the Fall or Spring semesters for which Tulane serves as the School of Record.

 A note on travelling programs: Completion of the Non-Tulane Study Abroad Program form is not required for Semester at Sea and similar programs.
 Due to the unique structure and objectives of travelling programs like Semester at Sea, Tulane's procedure for participating in such programs is the same as for regular study at any other U.S. university while on a leave of absence from Tulane.
 Interested students should consult with the Academic Advising Center for further details about procedure for transfer of credit from such programs.